 Reason 4: Low standard physiotherapy

 The physiotherapist simply did not do their job properly.
-They pay no attention to the person’s needs and the person will be doing most of their rehabilitation by themselves without any supervision or assistance.
+They pay no attention to the patient’s needs and the patient will be doing most of their rehabilitation by themselves without any supervision or assistance.

 Reason 5: Massive stroke